1987–88 Greek Football Cup: Tournament details

 Totally 70 teams participated, 16 from Alpha Ethniki, 18 from Beta, and 36 from Gamma.
 It was held in 7 rounds, included final.
-An Additional Round was held between First and Second, with 3 matches, in order that the teams would continue to be 32.
+An additional round was held between first and second, with 3 matches, in order that the teams would continue to be 32.

 It was an enough eventful year, that was marked by hard confrontations in the cases of "strong" pairs.
-In Third Round, Olympiacos eliminated AEK Athens with 1–1 draw at home and 3–1 win away, in a much debated match (there were allegations for some of AEK 's players being bribed to have low performance).In semi-finals, Olympiacos eliminated cup winners, OFI, and Panathinaikos the champions of the season, AEL.
+In third round, Olympiacos eliminated AEK Athens with 1–1 draw at home and 3–1 win away, in a much debated match (there were allegations for some of AEK's players being bribed to have low performance).
+In semi-finals, Olympiacos eliminated cup winners, OFI, and Panathinaikos the champions of the season, AEL.

-The Final between the eternal enemies was an opportunity for a good season ending with a title, as both teams were struggling in the championship.
-The match was nervous, however kept effervescent interesting until the end, since it was judged on the penalty shootout, after a 2–2 draw (3 out of 4 goals was scored by penalties).
-Nikos Sarganis was the man of the match, warding off two shots and scoring one in the process.
-For Olympiacos it was the third time that they lost a cup final on penalty shootout (the other two in 1974 and 1976).
+The final between the eternal enemies was an opportunity for a good season ending with a title, as both teams were struggling in the championship.
+The match was nervous, however kept effervescent interesting until the end, since it was judged on the penalty shoot-out, after a 2–2 draw (3 out of 4 goals was scored by penalties).
+Nikos Sarganis was the hero of the match, saving two penalties and scoring one in the process.
+For Olympiacos it was the third time that they lost a cup final on penalty shoot-out (the other two in 1974 and 1976).
 Dimitris Saravakos with 10 goals was the top scorer.